stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 Social and affective cognition.
 Representation and use of concepts and intuitive theories.
 Natural language semantics and pragmatics.
 Cognitive development.
 Probabilistic programming languages.

 ## Professional Positions

 * Assistant Professor of Cognitive Psychology, Stanford University, 2010 -.
-  (By courtesy, Assistant Professor of Linguistics and of Computer Science.)
+  (By courtesy, Assistant Professor of Computer Science and of Linguistics.)

 * Research Scientist, Massachusetts Institute of Technology, 2008-2010.